Örebro SK: The first years

 In 1928, when celebrating their 20th anniversary, ÖSK were relegated from Division 2 to Division 3.
 The third tier spell was believed to be 1-year only, but Örebro lost the play-off against Mariehovs IF.
 However, ÖSK returned to Division 2 in 1933 after winning Division 3 and in 1934 they finished second after IK Brage, only to be relegated back to Division 3 in 1936.

 In 1939 Hungarian Konrad Kalman became new manager and Fritjof "Tjoffe" Olsson became the first ÖSK player to represent Sweden.

 The club returned to Division 2 in 1940 after cruising through Division 3 undefeated and winning against IF Rune in the play-off.
 In the following year they finished runners-up in Division 2.

+Team captains exchanging pennants before the 1950 friendly between Örebro SK and Atalanta BC.

 In 1946 ÖSK was promoted to Allsvenskan for the first time after defeating Surahammar in the play-off, however the spell in the top flight lasted for one season only as they were relegated in 1947.
 The club returned to Allsvenskan yet again in 1948, when they were celebrating their 40th anniversary, but like last time the spell was only one year.

 After yet again defeating Surahammar, this time in the final league game, they returned to Allsvenskan and this time they were there to stay a bit longer after defeating IF Elfsborg with 2–0 in the last game of the season.
 In 1952 the club made their best season so far and ended up on eighth place, but the following year the club was relegated back to Division 2.